jhgille2/SoybaseData/README.md

 **ConsensusMapWithPositions.csv**
 SNP markers from the GM Consensus 4.0 map along with physical positions on the Wm82.a2 assembly.

+**Wm82.a4.v1_to_Correspondence_Full.csv**
+Gene name lookup table to match gene names between v4 to v1 and v2 of the soybean genome.
+Downloaded from [this](https://soybase.org/correspondence/index.php) page on soybase.

 **SoybaseLGAssignments.csv**
 LG names to chromosome number conversion table from SoyBase.